mattermost/mattermost-marketplace/app-marketplace-v2-spec/tasks.md

 - Know what options are relevant in the context

 ### Autocomplete types
-- Date picker
+- Date/time
-- Plain text (many versions?)
+- Plain text
+   - JSON
+   - TODO upload a file
-- ...
+   - #TODO encodings

 ### Command box
 - Input with (filtered) autocomplete, pre-configured initial state